Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation-types.md

 ## Path Animation

-The `Path` class can be used to animate the position and orientation of actors. (a three-dimentional parametric curve)
+The `Path` class is a three-dimensional parametric curve that is used to animate the position and orientation of actors.

 The `Path` consists of several points and each adjacent pair of points becomes a segment of the path.
 Each segment can be curved by adding control points to it.